DataDog/integrations-core/datadog_checks_dev/README.md

 $ ddev dep pin -h
 Usage: ddev dep pin [OPTIONS] PACKAGE VERSION [CHECKS]...

   Pin a dependency for all checks that require it.
-This will also resolve transient dependencies.
+This can also resolve transient dependencies.

   Setting the version to `none` will remove the package.
 You can specify an unlimited number of additional checks to apply the pin for via arguments.

 Options:
+  -m, --marker TEXT  Environment marker to use
-  -l, --lazy   Do not attempt to upgrade transient dependencies -q, --quiet
+  -r, --resolve      Resolve transient dependencies -l, --lazy         Do not attempt to upgrade transient dependencies when
+                     resolving
+  -q, --quiet
   -h, --help         Show this message and exit.
 ```

 ##### Resolve